“Road Trips to the Real World” – Over a Decade of Connecting Students and Employers via Winter Break Site Visits

 During this trip Vanguard had a unique opportunity to meet a large and diverse group of students with a strong focus on building their career.
 Students had the opportunity to network with and to meet Vanguard officers and senior leaders who provided an insider perspective on Vanguard.

 Diana Vining, Recruitment Outreach Manager, City Year, New York, NY

 City Year has participated in the EACE Road Trips to the Real World for the past 3 years.
 Because several of our east coast sites are within the EACE footprint, we have been able to offer the program in Boston, Rhode Island, New York, Philadelphia, and Washington, DC.
 The Road Trips allow us to develop deeper relationships with EACE member colleges that we already recruit from, providing an opportunity for students to experience City Year's work first hand, as well as open our offices to students from schools that we do not have the opportunity to visit.
 Previous Road Trips at City Year have included an office tour, a panel of staff members from various departments, a workshop on leadership styles, and even a field visit to meet a team of City Year corps members and observe their service in a school.
 We have found the college students that participate to be engaged and inquisitive.
 The Road Trip model is so successful that some of our sites have replicated it during other times of year.
 City Year certainly plans to participate in this program in the future because it builds our brand among a target audience.

 Elisa Seeherman is Director of Career Services at the University of the Arts in Philadelphia, PA.
-She is currently Co-Chair of the EACE Bridges Committee as well as a member of the EACE Road Trips to the Real World Committee.
+She is currently a member of the EACE Road Trips to the Real World Committee.